KledEatsTacos/sabis-average-calculation/README.md

 ## Notes

 - The script assumes that the grades are in a specific format and may not work if the format changes.
-- The script cannot determine the letter grade.
+- The script cannot determine the letter grade (It's literally decided by the professor.
+Please don't bother me about it, I can't see the future)